Lukasdotcom/fantasy-manager/CONTRIBUTING.md

 - [ ] Made sure that all database changes have update code in entrypoint.ts.
 - [ ] Made sure to test your changes whith [cypress](#cypress) by running `npm run start:test` and in another terminal `npm run cypress`.
 If this fails and you don't know why look in the [cypress section](#cypress).
 - [ ] If you added any features it would be great if you tested them with cypress(Not required).
+- [ ] If you added another league did you follow all the steps in the [leagues.md How to add another league](../leagues.md#how-to-add-another-league).

 # How to run development enviroment